Expand your investment opportunities

 - Developed markets funds invest in foreign countries considered to have proven economies, like Japan, France, and the United Kingdom.

-- Emerging markets funds target countries with "developing" economies, like India, Brazil, and Taiwan.
+- Emerging markets funds target "developing" economies, like India, Brazil, and Taiwan.

 Would you prefer index or active funds?